tpro99oficial/simpleshutdown/README.md

 # simpleshutdown
-Prank your Friends by Clicking a Simple Code
+Prank your Friends by Clicking a Simple Batch File
 # Prank your Friends
 ## How To Use This Tool
 Download the file "sd.bat" then send it to a friend using <a href="https://discord.com/">Discord</a> or Other Tool